How much should a kitten eat?

 During this period, you should weigh them every day.
 Your veterinarian will be able to provide you with a weight chart that maps out their optimal weight throughout kittenhood.
 If their weight stagnates or drops, or if you're concerned they're overweight, you should consult your veterinarian immediately.

 Between 3 and 5 weeks old, your kitten will start to show an interest in solid food, and you can begin weaning.
 This will generally last between 3 and 4 weeks.
 You can help the transition by feeding them wet food such as a Mother and Babycat mousse which is easy to eat.
-Or if you use dry kibble, mix it with a kitten milk replacer (or water if needed) to a mushy consistency so your kitten will be able to chew it easily.
+Or if you use dry kibble, mix it with a kitten milk replacer (or water if needed) to a mushy consistency for easier chewing.

 How much to feed your kitten from 8 weeks to 4 months